-The Counselling Support Service is for students who are experiencing emotional difficulties or problems that fall outside day to day classroom provision or Special Educational Needs provision.
+The Counselling Support Service aims to support students who are experiencing emotional difficulties or problems that fall outside normal day to day classroom pastoral care.
+This support is also extended to the student's family where provision allows and where appropriate.

-The aim of the school counselling services is to help students have more effective education and socialisation within the school community.
-Possible counselling topics are coping with changes, transitions, self-esteem, friendship and relationship issues, study skills, stress management, fears or worries, academic pressure, conflict resolution, social skills, adjustment to school or culture, etc. These services are available at no cost.
-However, these services are not intended as a substitute for medication, psychological counselling or diagnosis, which are not the responsibility of the school.
+The school counselling service helps students achieve their full potential and overcome difficulties which may interfere with academic achievement and socialisation within the school community.
+Possible counselling issues include; coping with changes, transitions, self-esteem, friendship and relationship issues, study skills, stress management, fears or worries, academic pressure, conflict resolution, social skills, adjustment to school or culture, anxiety, depression and problematic and challenging behaviour.
+These services are available as part of the school services without extra charge.
+However, these services are not intended as a substitute for medication, ongoing emotional and psychological counselling/ psychotherapy or psychiatric diagnosis.
+These are not the responsibility of the school.

-Onward referrals are made in situations that cannot be dealt with within our school system.
+Onward referrals are made where students cannot be adequately supported within our school system.
 These are made to appropriate agencies including external counselling services, social services and local hospitals.
-All referrals would be made in conjunction with the student, Head of School, Counsellor and parents/guardians.
+All referrals are made in conjunction with the student, Head of School/ Section, Counsellor and parents/guardians.